Linda Marie Fedigan: Honours and awards

-On June 30, 2016, Fedigan was named a Member of the Order of Canada by Governor General David Johnston for "her contributions to advancing our understanding of the behaviour and society of several primate species and for her dedication as a mentor to the next generation of primatologists."
+In 2013, Fedigan was honored with the Distinguished Primatologist Award from the American Society of Primatologists.
+On June 30, 2016, she was named a Member of the Order of Canada by Governor General David Johnston for "her contributions to advancing our understanding of the behaviour and society of several primate species and for her dedication as a mentor to the next generation of primatologists."
 In 2016, she was elected as a Fellow of the Royal Society of Canada.